 legal resources necessary to hold negligent facilities accountable.

-According to RAINN (Rape, Abuse & Incest National Network), abusers can be male or female, intimate partners, family members, caregivers, other patients, or friends, helping or visiting a patient in a nursing facility.
+According to RAINN (Rape, Abuse & Incest National Network), abusers can be male or female, intimate partners, family members, caregivers, other patients, or friends, helping or visiting a patient in an elder care facility.
 The assaulter could be anyone known by affinity (in-laws), past relationship, blood relative, or marriage.

 The predator could cause physical, emotional, sexual, mental, or financial abuse.
 Typically, the victim is a vulnerable child or adult suffering injury through intimidation, threatening, coercion, physical abuse, sexual assault, isolation, emotional abuse, financial exploitation, humiliation, or blaming.

-The National Institutes of Health identify elder abuse in nursing homes as a serious problem that harms over five million senior citizens annually.
-Sadly, many of these cases are unreported.
+The National Institutes of Health identify elder abuse in elder care homes as a serious problem that harms over five million senior citizens annually.
+Sadly, many of these physical abuse cases are unreported.

 Government agencies recognize that victims usually know their abuser and see them as trusted friends, caregivers, visitors, or other residents.
 Most victims are vulnerable adults suffering from disabilities or dementia.